-The assessment area consists of Lafayette County in its entirety.
+The assessment area is composed of Lafayette and Yalobusha counties in their entireties.
 This is the bank's primary assessment area and is located in northern Mississippi.
-Per 2015 ACS data, the assessment area population is 51,169.
-Of the 14 FDIC-insured depository institutions with a branch presence in this assessment area, the bank ranked first in deposit market share, encompassing 22.7 percent of total deposit dollars.
-Notably, the bank currently holds a large portion of public deposits.
+As of the 2020 U.S. Census, the assessment area population was 68,294.
+Of the 17 FDIC-insured depository institutions with a branch presence in this assessment area, the bank ranked first in deposit market share, encompassing 27.4 percent of total deposit dollars.